vuex-asr/vuex-asr/docs/learn-by-example/hello-world-example.md

       <p>{{ message }}</p>
     </template>
 ```
-This is the simplest implementation of Vuex ASR.
+This is the simplest implementation of vuex-asr.
 In the next chapter you'll see how you could also bind a getter.